un-earthly/the-passionate-photographer/README.md

 * [firebase](https://firebase.google.com/) for handling user creation email varification and all user realted things.
 * [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks) to handle firebase authentication and all.
 * [bootstrapIcons](https://icons.getbootstrap.com/) for icons in the application.the reason for using bootstrap icons is, it is easy to use class based icon libray can be imported as css fonts.
-* [react-spring](https://react-spring.io/) which is a library for react to animate different portion of the application.
 * [react-tabs](https://github.com/reactjs/react-tabs) is used for showcasing the photographs in home page. it saves a lot of time.
 * [react-toastify](https://fkhadra.github.io/react-toastify/introduction) for toasts.
 * i've used [firebase hosting](https://firebase.google.com/) for making the application live to the world.